neadie/pands-project/README.md

 ## Preparation

 There were 5 key libraries installed.
-Below is a list of the Python SciPy libraries required for this tutorial:
+Below is a list of the Python SciPy libraries required for this project:

 - scipy
 - numpy
 - matplotlib
 - pandas
-- sklearn ref (3)
+- sklearn

 ## Investigation
-3. Download the data set and write some Python code to investigate it.
+1. Download the data set and write some Python code to investigate it.
-4. Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
+2. Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
 A Python script will quickly do this for you.

 ## Summary of  Investigations.
-6. Include supporting tables and graphics as you deem necessary.
+ Include supporting tables and graphics as you deem necessary.